 Residents routinely present cases at the weekly grand rounds and monthly fluorescein conferences.

-Senior Resident Mission Elective at the Lusaka Eye Hospital in Zambia
+Mission Work at the Lusaka Eye Hospital in Zambia

 The Loma Linda University faculty members are actively involved in mission related activities.
 Residents are encouraged to participate in a surgical mission trip, typically during their senior year of training.
-Past resident mission trip destinations have included Guatemala, Bolivia, Dominican Republic, and Fiji.
+Past resident mission trip destinations have included Zambia, Guatemala, Bolivia, Dominican Republic, and Fiji.
 Two weeks are allotted for a mission trip, which can be extended with vacation time if desired.
+Funding is provided through the Robert Shearer MD Mission Fund and the Dorothy McNeil Walker Residency Fund.

 Where do our residents go after graduation?